kai33/FormalMethods-PipelinedCPU/README.md

-# Formal Methods - Pipelined Microcontroller
+# Pipelined Microcontroller
-use formal methods to verify the hazards have been correctly handled in the 5-stage pipelined microcontroller.
+Use formal methods to verify the hazards have been correctly handled in the 5-stage pipelined microcontroller.

 ## Instruction Set